 Who Says What’s Right Or Wrong?
 What is right for one is wrong for another.
 What is wrong for one is right for another.
 What is right for you, and what is wrong for you?
 What principles do you follow?

-What is the past, present, and future?
+What are the past, present, and future?
 Does time exist, or is it a construct based on our self-perception?

 6. Is there a soul?

 In the spiritual sense, the soul is immaterial, not bound to the body, and immortal.
 This philosophical question is still relevant today.
 How are body and mind related?
 Is it a unit, or is it two separate systems?
 Is the soul or our psyche just our brain?